AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/histogram.md

 ---
-description: A histogram is similar to a bar chart, but it groups numbers into ranges (buckets).
+description: Learn how tuse a histogram, which is similar to a bar chart, but groups numbers into ranges (buckets).
 title: Histogram
 feature: Visualizations
 exl-id: 5901eb15-51cf-45a0-a80b-5824adf33bdd